 The medical effect of globules has not been proven.
 Cannabis is also available in homeopathic form.
 For example, it is offered as Cannabis Sativa E Seminibus in different strengths.
 Studies have not yet been able to prove any influence of globules on MS.

-Nevertheless, a trial can certainly be helpful.
-This form of therapy is seen as a variant with low risks.
+Nevertheless, a trial can certainly be considered.
+This form is seen as a variant with low risks.
 If you as a patient are possibly not in the situation to receive a prescription for cannabis, the use of globules is a step that can be considered.
-Especially in mild forms, success is possible.
+Especially in mild forms, some users report positive experiences.

-What to do with MS: Using cannabis for multiple sclerosis
+What to do with MS: Cannabis in the context of multiple sclerosis

-Both THC and CBD are biologically active and have therapeutic properties that are used in medicine.
+Both THC and CBD are biologically active and have properties that have been studied in medicine.
 Multiple sclerosis can put a lot of strain on the body, significantly limit life and lead to severe pain.
-A therapy with cannabis has meanwhile proven to be effective.
+Cannabis-based medications have been studied in this context.

-The use of cannabis in MS is increasingly being considered, especially for patients who are experiencing a severe course of the disease and suffer from severe pain.
-There are several advantages that speak for the use of cannabis:
+The use of cannabis in MS is increasingly being considered in research, especially for patients who are experiencing a severe course of the disease and suffer from severe pain.
+There are several research areas being explored:

 -

-Using cannabis to combat inflammation Multiple sclerosis causes such severe pain because the nerve tissue is characterised by severe inflammation.
+Cannabis and inflammation research.
+Multiple sclerosis causes severe pain because the nerve tissue is characterised by severe inflammation.
 The autoimmune disease causes the body's own cells to attack the central nervous system.
 The resulting inflammation places a heavy burden on the body and mind.
 Neurological symptoms are the result.

 Spasms, muscle weakness and the lack of control over movements as well as severe fatigue and also mood swings are not uncommon.
-Cannabis is said to have an anti-inflammatory effect, which has already been proven several times.
-The use of cannabis in MS is said to bring about relief from inflammation.
+Cannabis has been studied for potential anti-inflammatory properties, which has been explored in several research contexts.
+Research on cannabis in MS has examined potential effects on inflammation.

-The anti-inflammatory effect has also led to the development of Sativex, the best-known medicine containing cannabis.
-The cannabis significantly weakens the immune response in the body.
-This is supposed to alleviate inflammation.
+Research on anti-inflammatory properties has also informed the development of Sativex, the best-known medicine containing cannabis.
+Cannabis has been studied for its potential to modulate the immune response in the body.
+This is researched in the context of inflammation.

 -

-Pain-relieving effect on the body The severe pain associated with MS is a significant burden for sufferers.
+Pain-related research.
+The severe pain associated with MS is a significant burden for sufferers.
 Around 70 % of patients report that the pain particularly affects them.
-Cannabis is able to have a soothing effect on the pain.
-There was already a study here in 2005, in which a cannabis-based medicine was used.
-The effect has already been proven here.
+Cannabis has been studied for potential pain-related effects.
+A 2005 study explored a cannabis-based medicine in this context, with results documented in the research.

-This effect results from the fact that cannabis dampens the immune reaction.
-Thus, spasms and muscle spasms are reduced and diminished.
+This effect has been studied in relation to the immune reaction.
+Spasms and muscle spasms have been reported to be reduced in some studies.
 However, the recommendation here is to rely on THC and not to resort to dronabinol and CBD, which is known as synthetic THC.

 -

-The influence of cannabis on depression MS patients often develop clinical depression.
+The role of cannabis in depression research.
+MS patients often develop clinical depression.
 About 50% of patients are affected.
 The development in the course of the disease is based, among other things, on the fact that there is severe damage to the nerves that have the task of regulating mood in the body.
 However, depression can also be a side effect of medication taken to alleviate the symptoms of MS.

-The suggestion that cannabis can alleviate depression should be taken with caution.
+The suggestion that cannabis may help with depression should be taken with caution.
 Here it depends on the composition of the drug.
 A high proportion of THC sometimes has the opposite effect.
-Recommendations indicate to rely on CBD rather than THC for the treatment of depression.
+Recommendations indicate to rely on CBD rather than THC in this context.

-Although tests indicate that relief from depression can be observed with the use of cannabis, it is not clear to what extent CBD has a positive effect on depression.
-However, it is not clear to what extent the reduction in depression can be attributed to a reduction in symptoms.
+Although some tests indicate observations regarding depression and the use of cannabis, it is not clear to what extent CBD has a positive effect on depression.
+It is also not clear to what extent any observed differences can be attributed to a reduction in symptoms.
 Moreover, it can be assumed that not all people are receptive to a positive effect on mood through cannabis.

 -

 A strong symptom of MS is muscle cramps that occur without warning.
 Around 80% of those affected suffer from this feature.
 Besides the fact that the cramps start unexpectedly, they also bring severe pain.
-Besides cramps that resolve quite quickly, muscle spasms are also a symptom.The use of cannabis can reduce the muscle cramps and also the muscle spasms.
-This result could already be taken from a study that was already carried out in 2005.
+Besides cramps that resolve quite quickly, muscle spasms are also a symptom.Research on cannabis in this context has explored potential effects on muscle cramps and spasms.
+This result was documented in a study carried out in 2005.

-It is assumed that this effect is due to the fact that cannabis reduces inflammation in the nerves.
-This slows down the course of the disease and can increase the quality of life.
+It is hypothesised that this effect relates to potential interaction with inflammation in the nerves.
+Research continues to explore whether this may influence the course of the disease and quality of life.

 -

 By affecting the muscles, MS also affects the reactions in the stomach and intestines.
 Severe abdominal pain up to incontinence during bowel movements is not uncommon.
-With the use of cannabis, the intestinal area relaxes.
-The strong urge to pass stool and not being able to control it diminishes.
+With the use of cannabis, some patients report relaxation in the intestinal area.
+The strong urge to pass stool may diminish in some cases.

 Trivia: What else you should know about cannabis in MS